 Considerations common to instance and internal TCP/UDP load balancer next hops

 Instance-based routing refers to a static route with a next hop that is a VM

 Internal TCP/UDP load balancer as a next hop refers to a static route with a next

 hop that is an internal TCP/UDP load balancer (

 When you configure instance-based routing or an internal TCP/UDP load balancer as a next hop, consider the following guidelines:

-You must configure the backend VMs or the Next Hop Instance to be packets from any source IP address.
-You must enable IP forwarding (
+You must configure the backend VMs or the next hop instance to forward packets from any source IP address.
+To configure forwarding, enable IP forwarding (

 - Ingress firewall rules applicable to instances that perform routing functions must include the IP addresses of routed packet sources.
 The implied deny ingress rule blocks all incoming packets, so you must at least create custom ingress allow firewall rules.